-If you have just a few transactions you can enter them directly in-app following the steps explained in this guide.
+If you have many transactions that need to be imported manually, our manual CSV template is the best option.
+But if you have just a few transactions you can enter them directly in-app according to the steps outlined in this guide.

 Adding a Single Transaction to an Existing Import Source